-How are the operations and maintenance responsibility divided between a private partner, CDOT, and HPTE?
-Will private partner have responsibilities Right-of-Way to Right-of-Way or potentially only for the tolled lanes?
+How are the O&M responsibilities divided between a private partner, CDOT, and HPTE?
+Will private partner have responsibilities right-of-way to right-of-way or potentially only for the tolled lanes?

 - Who is collecting tolls? - What are any third party obligations for the project? - Who has snow removal responsibilities? - Is this a high profile or controversial project?